Group

 Activity 2

-In this activity, students to see this picture and write how many character used in this story and identify the moral lesson of this story.
+character used in this story and identify the moral lesson of this story.

-Here is link of thirsty crow video
+Here is link of thirsty crow

 Activity 3

-Here is some worksheet which distributed in class for practice to each and every students.
-Every spend 5 minutes to read this work then match the picture with perfect word.
+distributed in class for practice to each and every students.
+Every spend 5

 Here is links for story writing activitis